 Ardmore home prices are not only among the most expensive in Pennsylvania, but Ardmore real estate also consistently ranks among the most expensive in America.

 Ardmore is a decidedly white-collar town, with fully 92.32% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ardmore is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Ardmore who work in management occupations (13.91%), teaching (13.74%), and sales jobs (10.78%).

 Also of interest is that Ardmore has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Ardmore is also a town of artists.
 Ardmore has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ardmore’s character.

-Ardmore is a somewhat ethnically-diverse town.
+Ardmore is a very ethnically-diverse town.
 The people who call Ardmore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ardmore residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ardmore include German, Italian, English, and Polish.
+Important ancestries of people in Ardmore include German, Italian, English, and Russian.